odinuv/web/en/apv/walkthrough/css/index.md

 ![Screenshot -- Applied CSS](/en/apv/walkthrough/css/example-01.png)

 You will notice, that a CSS file grows fast for complicated designs.
-Pleasant advantage is, that we can define CSS styles for many HTML elements globally using those CSS selectors (read on).
+Pleasant advantage is, that we can define CSS styles for many HTML elements globally using those CSS selectors [(read on)](#css-selectors).

 Styles which you define for elements in upper levels of HTML structure are inherited by their descendants, unless these elements are told different.
 In case of conflict (you can set different values of same attribute for an element), the right CSS definition is selected by *cascading* of styles.
 In short the cascading means that more specific selectors and definitions which are defined last are used in case of uncertainty.
-You can observe these conflicts using CSS inspector in developer tools (F12) of your browser:
+You can observe these conflicts using CSS inspector in [developer tools](todo) (F12) of your browser:

 ![Screenshot -- Cascading](/en/apv/walkthrough/css/cascading.png)

+{: .note}
+Strikeout property values are those which are *overriden*.

 ### Linking your CSS to HTML file
-We need to pass our CSS definitions into the browser, there are three ways how to do it:
+To link the style definition to our page, we need to pass our CSS definitions into the browser.
+There are three ways how to do it:

+#### Separate file
-1,  You can place CSS definitions into separate file(s), this is
+You can place CSS definitions into separate file(s), this is
     the best solution, because you can easily swap CSS files if you want to apply new design.
-    Notice in developer console (F12) that after we link HTML and CSS file together, a new HTTP request is send by the browser to retrieve that CSS file.
+Notice in [developer console (F12)](todo) that after we link HTML and CSS file together, a new [HTTP request](todo) is send by the browser to retrieve that CSS file.

 {% highlight html %}
 <head>